MrMisc/Ping-data-analytics-/README.md

 Refreshing this page allows you to see your own instantaneous ping at any point in time, and some of you might even be thinking, "well then I would only care about the ping value I see on this page at this instant, no?!".

 And you would be right, if ping maintained its own value over time in each channel.
 If Channel 4 always had the lowest ping consistently versus the other channels, that would be true.
 And it does, on average.
-However, my mates and I are very certain that average ping does not determine the quality of a channel, the ping variance also is a significant factor.
+However, I are very certain that average ping does not determine the quality of a channel, the ping variance also is a significant factor.
 In simpler terms, how squiggly or how much the ping value of a channel spikes up or drops down arbitrarily is a significant factor that can affect how consistently you can utilise and time your skills.

 ---------------------------------------------